ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 ## Resource Breakdown

-{{site.data.keyword.databases-for-mongodb_full}} runs with two data members in a cluster, and resources are allocated to both members equally.
-For example, the minimum disk size of a MongoDB deployment is 20480 MB, which equates to an initial size of 10240 MB per member.
-Minimum RAM for a MongoDB deployment is 2048 MB, which equates to an initial allocation of 1024 MB per member.
+{{site.data.keyword.databases-for-mongodb_full}} runs with three data members in a cluster, and resources are allocated to all members equally.
+For example, the minimum disk size of a MongoDB deployment is 30720 MB, which equates to an initial size of 10240 MB per member.
+Minimum RAM for a MongoDB deployment is 3072 MB, which equates to an initial allocation of 1024 MB per member.

 Billing is based on the _total_ amount of resources that are allocated to the service.
 {: .tip}